sul-dlss/gis-robot-suite/README.md

 * `load-raster` :: Load raster into GeoTIFF data store
 * `load-geoserver` :: Load layers into GeoServer
 * `reset-geowebcache` :: Reset GeoWebCache for the layer
+* `finish-gis-delivery-workflow` :: Connect to public and restricted GeoServers to verify layer
+* `start-accession-workflow` :: Start accessionWF

 Data Wrangling
 ==============